 Route & Map

 Though it meanders through remote terrain, the towns on either end, Salmon and Challis, provide all travel services.
-In particular, Salmon makes a great destination with restaurants, a brew pub and several outdoor outfitters.
-The Sacajawea Interpretive, Cultural & Educational Center is also worth checking out but you’ll need to make an appointment.
+In particular, Salmon makes a great destination with restaurants and numerous outdoor outfitters.
+The Sacajawea Interpretive, Cultural & Educational Center is also worth checking out but you’ll need an appointment.